aferikoglou/MlabKubeClusterSetup/prometheus/README.md

 ## Let's first install nvidia graphics card drivers(same way on each gpu node), nvidia cuda driver(same way on each gpu node) and nvidia device plugin(using kubectl i.e. on master node) since we will be requiring prometheus to record gpu-metrics too
 ---
+>Note: In order to install nvidia driver on your pc or VM you first need to make sure it is supported by your gpu.

 ## Step 1: Install the nvidia graphics card driver
 Visit this site: https://www.nvidia.com/en-us/drivers/unix/ in order to realise which is the newest nvidia driver, let's call it XXXX.
 ``` bash